garretchristensen/BestPracticesManual/Manual.md

 -   Make sure that all .do files are self-contained, do not require data in memory, or ideally, certain directory.

--   Make sure code always produces same result‚Äîset seed and sort/merge stable
+-   Make sure code always produces same result—set seed and sort/merge stable

 -   Use the version command